 The dataset provided here includes hospital-specific charges for the more than 3,000 U.S. hospitals that receive Medicare Inpatient Prospective Payment System (IPPS) payments for the top 100 most frequently billed discharges, paid under Medicare based on a rate per discharge using the Medicare Severity Diagnosis Related Group (MS-DRG) for Fiscal Year (FY) 2013.
 These DRGs represent more than 7 million discharges or 60 percent of total Medicare IPPS discharges.

-The reader can download a free sample from both datasets for free.
+The reader can download a free sample from both datasets for healthcare for free.